When the W3C defined the HTML DOM specification much of what they included

 With the original long form accessor the resolution starts with

-resolving the "document"
+resolving the "document" identifier.
+The

 identifier is first looked for among the local variables of the